janwilmans/copperspice-gettingstarted/README.md

 # copperspice-gettingstarted
 A collection of easy to use copperspice examples.

-steps to start using:
+1) install Visual Studio 2019 Community Edition (Professional if you have a license)
+2) Use [Git](https://git-scm.com/download/win) to clone this repository, ie.
 ```
 git clone https://github.com/janwilmans/copperspice-gettingstarted.git
 ```

-Open the /copperspice-gettingstarted/visual studio 2017/HelloHerbs/HelloHerbs.sln
+3) Open the /copperspice-gettingstarted/visual studio 2017/HelloHerbs/HelloHerbs.sln
 press F5 to build and run it.
 Thats it... you're running a hello Herbs application.